SOFIA is a women-powered collective that works to inspire, educate, support and connect women working in photography.

 Back in the summer of 2014, eight women photographers from Toronto came together to talk about making more personal work, share their soulful stories and connect with one another.
 They wanted more community.
-Since then, the tribe has evolved and begun to explore new ways of serving our community, starting with the launch of SOFIA’s first mentorship program in 2017, which was open to emerging women photographers from anywhere in the world.
+Since then, the tribe has evolved and begun to explore new ways of crowing that community.
+The launch of SOFIA’s first mentorship program in 2017, was open to emerging women photographers from anywhere in the world.

 Kerry Shaw is a still and moving image maker based out of Southern California + Toronto.
 With a highly conceptual and often mystical approach, she absorbs remembrance into her daily practice with a focus on colourful and detailed aesthetics.
 In 2001, the sudden loss of her brother Stuart inspired and started a life-long devotion to creating epic imagery to meditate on and consolidate her grief into tangible tributes.
 Her translation of longing into beauty emerge as large scale, illustrative and highly choreographed photographic prints.

 Raina Kirn is a commercial photographer and director.
 Originally from Vancouver, she studied photography in Montreal before deciding to call Toronto home.
 She shoots for editorial and advertising clients such as Adidas, Dove, ESPN and Toronto Life and her work has been published in Flash Forward, American Photography, Communication Arts and PDN Awards Annuals.
 Raina received her first camera from her grandmother at the age of eight, a Kodak Pocket Instamatic.
 A subscription to National Geographic followed shortly thereafter and she has been obsessed with photos and the power of imagery ever since.
 She works in a commercial partnership and is one half of the team Raina+ Wilson.
 Bad Behaviour is her first large solo project.